Anime: Working conditions

-In recent years, the anime industry has been accused by both Japanese and foreign media for underpaying and overworking its animators.
-In response the Japanese Prime Minister Fumio Kishida promised to improve the working conditions and salary of all animators and creators working in the industry.
+In recent years, the anime industry has been accused by both Japanese and foreign media of overworking and underpaying its animators.
+In response, Japanese Prime Minister Fumio Kishida promised to improve the working conditions and salary of all animators and creators working in the industry.
 A few anime studios such as MAPPA have taken actions to improve the working conditions of their employees.
-There has also been a slight increase in production costs and animator pays during the COVID-19 pandemic.
+There was a slight increase in production costs and animator salaries during the COVID-19 pandemic.
+Throughout 2020 and 2021, the American streaming service Netflix announced that it would greatly invest and fund the anime industry, as well as support training programs for new animators.
+On April 27, 2023, the Nippon Anime Film Culture Association (NAFCA) was officially founded.
+The association aims to address and solve problems in the industry, including the improvement of working conditions for animators.
+The Japanese government is actively working to improve the working conditions within the anime industry as part of its broader initiative to support and further expand the sector in order to sustain its growing global demand.